 How do I contact Navy Federal with a question about my auto loan?

 - Call a stateside member rep at 1-888-842-6328 (or get international contact information)

 Can I refinance my existing auto loan through Navy Federal?

-Yes, if the auto loan is currently with another lender.
+Yes, you can apply to refiance your existing auto loan if the loan is currently with another lender.
 Credit and collateral are subject to approval.